miob-miob/treeGarden/docs/pages/index.md

 > Yes tree-garden supports also regression trees and forest

 - ** Is tree-garden suitable for real huge data?
 What are limitations?**
-> Although main use case for tree-garden is exploring data, getting familiar with basics of
+> Although main use case for tree-garden is exploring data, getting familiar with
-> machine learning, if you decide to go for BIG, limitations will be javascript itself ( c/c++ will
+> decision trees and random forests, if you decide to go for BIG, limitations will be javascript itself ( c/c++ will
 > be more performant) and also fact that for training of single tree your data set must fit in operation
 > memory.  - This can be solved by using multiple trees and using some voting function...
 >